 Medicaid Buy-In for Adults

-The Medicaid Buy-In program offers low-cost Medicaid services to adults with disabilities who work.
+The Medicaid Buy-In (MBI) program offers low-cost Medicaid services to adults with disabilities who work.
 You might be able to get MBI, if you:

-• Have a disability.
+• Have a disability;

-• Are working and live in Texas.
+• Are working and live in Texas; and

 • Don't live in a state institution or nursing home all the time.

-• When your payment is due (usually the end of the month).
+• When your payment is due; and

-• When your Medicaid benefits will begin.
+• When your Medicaid benefits will begin

 Services Covered by MBI

-• Regular checkups at the doctor.
+• Regular checkups at the doctor

-• X-rays and lab tests.
+• X-rays and lab tests

-• Hospital care and services.
+• Hospital care and services

-• Vision and hearing care.
+• Vision and hearing care

-• Medicine and vaccines.
+• Medicine and vaccines

-• Mental health care.
+• Mental health care

-• Speech therapy (help learning to speak better).
+• Speech therapy

 Can I Get MBI?